 Suesca is a town of about 17,000 people, located 59 km north of the capital of Colombia, Bogotá.

 If you are in Bogotá, Suesca is just an hour drive, so it’s very easy and practical to go.
 Because it doesn’t take very long to get there, you don’t have to stay overnight, as you can always go back on the same day.

-My recommendation is to go by car or bus, and if you feel more adventurous, you can even bike (read here to know about bike rentals) or run the 60 km till you reach the town (I know people that have done it before!).
+My recommendation is to go by car or bus, and if you feel more adventurous, you can even bike (read here to know about bike rentals and here to read about car rental) or run the 60 km till you reach the town (I know people that have done it before!).
 If you are taking a car, you have two options: route Autopista Norte (North Highway) or through Carrera Séptima (Seventh Avenue), which, at the outskirts of Bogotá, connects to the highway as well.
 You can hop on a bus (like the ones from Flota Alianza) that departs from the North Bus Terminal (located at Calle 192 # 19-43) for around $7.000 COP ($2.23 USD) one-way.
 Once you get there and depending on what you are doing, you can hop off just before entering the town, which is also the entrance to the climbing rocks and there are hostels and restaurants around there as well.

 Suesca is cold as Bogotá, so you’ll have to take warm clothes that will keep you cozy.
 There are also other places near the city that are warmer, so read our article about them to know more!

 The top five things to do in Suesca

 I’ve tried to condense my favorites down to five so it’s easier for you!

 Rock climbing (shout out to the rock climbing lovers, I’m with you, my friends!)